drts01/notes/stackedit/star.md

    Reduced cost by over 100k/year and increased security posture.

 * Situation:
    The operation team was performing a lot of work manually.
-My team was building automation
+My team builds the automation for provisioning, but was not integrated w/ sysops.
 * Task:
    As a developer on the team responsible for the services to provision the infrastructure, my role was meant to empower the operations team.
 * Action: